Southern Columbia 60, Line Mountain 34

+Alli Griscavage also ended the game with 14 points as the Tigers close out the regular season with a 13-9 record.

 Hannah Ruohoniemi and Kyleen Michael each scored nine points for the Eagles.
-Line Mountain ends their regular season at 11-11.
+Line Mountain ends its regular season at 11-11.

 Southern Columbia 60, Line Mountain 34